everx-labs/everdev/README.md

 #### Add Command

-Add a key with an existing secret key or a mnemonic phrase.
+Add a signer with an existing secret key or a mnemonic phrase.

 #### Delete Command

-Deletes keys from store.
+Deletes signer from store.

 #### List Command

-Show all keys in store.
-Only public information is shown.
+Show all signer in the registry.
+Only non secret data are shown.

-#### Export Command
+#### Get Command

-Prints full information for the specified key including all secret data.
+Prints full information for the specified signer including all secret data.

 #### Default Command

-Sets specified key as the default.
+Sets specified signer as the default.

-### Networks
+### Network Registry

-Net module of the tondev give you ability to easily deploy and run your smart contracts on blockchain network(s).
+Networks registry is a convenient way to organize all of your network configurations in one place.

 You can register several blockchains (networks) under short names and then use this names as a target blockchain to play with contracts.